 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of heart disease, heart rhythm problems (such as arrhythmia, QT prolongation), liver disease, kidney disease, or low amounts of potassium, magnesium, or calcium in your blood.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of heart disease, heart rhythm problems (such as arrhythmia, QT prolongation), kidney disease, liver disease, or low potassium, magnesium, or calcium in your blood.

 - Tell your doctor if you have severe diarrhea or vomiting while you are using this medicine.